Topiramate for weight loss: side effects, dosage, and more

 Although less common, some people experience more severe adverse reactions to topiramate, such as:

-• Kidney stones, hard deposits of minerals in the kidneys that can cause back or flank (side) pain, bloody, cloudy, or smelly urine, and nausea and vomiting
+• Kidney stones, hard deposits of minerals in the kidneys that can cause back or flank (side) pain, nausea, vomiting, and bloody, cloudy, or smelly urine

-• Metabolic acidosis, a condition in which too much acid is in the bloodstream, leading to irregular heartbeat, fatigue, and confusion and increasing the risk of kidney stones and bone weakening
+• Metabolic acidosis, a condition in which too much acid is in the bloodstream, leading to irregular heartbeat, fatigue, and confusion.
+It can also increase the risk of kidney stones and bone weakening

 • Vision changes and problems, such as sudden nearsightedness (acute myopia) and increased pressure in the eyes